balunist/mbp_docs2/source/installation/subscription.rst

 If no trial or subscription is active the header will provide a option to start a trial, or subscribe, if the trial has already been used.

-When The trial expires your entitlement will revert back to your perpetual license features of MapBoards Pro.
+When the trial expires your entitlement will revert back to your perpetual license features of MapBoards Pro.
 A subscription is available if you wish to continue using the PLUS features.
 You can subscribe by clicking the subscribe link in the Lumber tab header.
 The subscription is $25 for one year.
 Clicking the subscribe link will open a dialog